Silberengel/next.orly.dev/docs/NIP-XX-distributed-directory-consensus.md

 - `sig`: A secp256k1 signature proving control of the private key corresponding to `pubkey`

 **Signature Generation:**
-1. Concatenate the `pubkey` and `nonce` values as strings: `pubkey + nonce`
+1. Concatenate the `pubkey`, `nonce`, and relay address as strings: `pubkey + nonce + relay_address`
+2. The relay address MUST be the canonical WebSocket URL (e.g., "wss://relay.example.com")
-2. Compute SHA256 hash of the concatenated string
+3. Compute SHA256 hash of the concatenated string
-3. Sign the hash using the relay's private key (corresponding to `pubkey`)
+4. Sign the hash using the relay's private key (corresponding to `pubkey`)
-4. Encode the signature as hex and store in the `sig` field
+5. Encode the signature as hex and store in the `sig` field

 **Verification Process:**
 1. Extract `pubkey`, `nonce`, and `sig` from the NIP-11 document
+2. Determine the relay address from the request URL or connection context
-2. Concatenate `pubkey + nonce` as strings
+3. Concatenate `pubkey + nonce + relay_address` as strings
-3. Compute SHA256 hash of the concatenated string
+4. Compute SHA256 hash of the concatenated string
-4. Verify the signature using the public key and computed hash
+5. Verify the signature using the public key and computed hash
-5. If verification succeeds, the relay has proven control of the private key
+6. If verification succeeds, the relay has proven control of the private key AND binding to the network address

-This mechanism ensures that only the entity controlling the private key can generate a valid NIP-11 document, preventing relay impersonation attacks where an attacker might copy another relay's public key without controlling the corresponding private key.
+This mechanism ensures that only the entity controlling the private key can generate a valid NIP-11 document for a specific network address, preventing relay impersonation attacks where an attacker might copy another relay's public key without controlling the corresponding private key.
+The inclusion of the relay address in the signature prevents an attacker from copying a valid NIP-11 document and hosting it at a different address.

 ### Event Kinds